maxim-eyengue/MLOps-Zoomcamp-2025/03_orchestration/README.md

 | `prefect.yaml` & `deployment.yaml` | Configuration files defining flow deployments and settings                                               |

 #### Important Notes
-> **❗ Important:** Prefect Cloud does not receive or store the actual flow code or data—only metadata about flow states and execution, preserving user data locality and security.
+> **❗ Important:** Prefect Cloud does not receive or store the actual flow code or data but only metadata about flow states and execution, preserving user data locality and security.

 > **ℹ️ Note:** Switching between local and cloud servers requires changing profiles and ensuring workers and deployments are connected to the correct server.

 > **💡 Key Insight:** Automations and event feeds in Prefect Cloud enable proactive monitoring and response to pipeline events, improving workflow reliability and team collaboration.

 ## 📝 3.4 Homework
 Homework for this module is available [here.](notebooks/homework/homework_03.ipynb).